Acedcoin/AceD/polis-docs/protocol-documentation.md

 Protocol Documentation - 0.12.1
 =====================================

-This document describes the protocol extensions for all additional functionality build into the Dash protocol.
-This doesn't include any of the Bitcoin protocol, which has been left intact in the Dash project.
+This document describes the protocol extensions for all additional functionality build into the Polis protocol.
+This doesn't include any of the Bitcoin protocol, which has been left intact in the Polis project.
 For more information about the core protocol, please see https://en.bitcoin.it/w/index.php?title#Protocol_documentation&action#edit

 ## Common Structures